Here are some of the chains that have come and gone across the United States.

 KB Toys began in Massachusetts in 1922, and at the peak of its reach, had 1,300 locations in all 50 states.
 However, the chain declared bankruptcy twice, and eventually closed all its stores in 2009, with rival Toys R Us buying the rights to its name.
 This photo from 2004 was taken in the Chicago suburb of Norridge, Ill.

 Once the nation's oldest toy store, FAO Schwarz began in 1862, with its iconic Fifth Avenue location in Manhattan being featured in films like "Big" and "Smurfs."
 The chain expanded to 40 locations across the United States by 2000, but it fell into bankruptcy and was bought by Toys R Us.
 By the end of 2015, all of the chain's U.S. locations -- including the flagship store -- were closed.
 This photo of the flagship store in Manhattan is from 2003.
+The brand was purchased by another group, and a new store under the name was opened at 30 Rockefeller Center in 2018, and others in Chicago, Bejing, London and Dublin followed in 2019, and Milan in 2021.

 In 1995, the All-Star Cafe launched in Times Square, and the chain, which had such athlete investors as Tiger Woods, Ken Griffey Jr., Wayne Gretzky, Joe Montana and Shaquille O'Neal, began popping up at tourist destinations across the country.
 However, the concept didn't last, and the last All-Star Cafe shut down in 2007 in Florida.
 This photo from 1997 is of golf star Tiger Woods at the Myrtle Beach, S.C. location.